 The historic Laramie Plains Civic Center (LPCC) is an impressive building located in the heart of Laramie, Wyoming.
 The LPCC is the oldest school building in the state, originally built as the East Side School in 1878.
-In addition, the LPCC was also the first stone building in the Wyoming Territory.
+In addition, the LPCC was also the first stone school building in the Wyoming Territory.
 Following the original construction, the building had two major additions completed in 1928 and 1939.
 The building has been listed on the National Register of Historic Places since March 17, 1981.
 As a point of comparison, the LPCC has a longer history than the University of Wyoming, which was established in 1886.

 The building has been a high school, then a junior high school till 1978.
 Laramie Plains Civic Center officially opened its doors on Sunday, July 13th 1982.
 These historic pasts demonstrate that the LPCC is one of Laramie's irreplaceable treasures.